hanabi/hanabi.github.io/Reference.md

 ## Level 7 - Fellow

+* Level 7 strategies should only be learned if you have 100+ games of experience with the group.
+* This level explains how to do special discards that transfer cards to other players.
 * See the [learning path document](misc/Learning_Path.md) for general descriptions of each level.

 ## Level 7 - Fellow - Conventions & Special Moves